IRS Forms

 • Ownership percentage as a whole number, for example 25, 60, 0.

-• Dates of employment during the tax year
+• Percent of time devoted to the business during the tax year (column c)

 • Total compensation, salary, bonuses, taxable fringe benefits, note S corp rule for more‑than‑2 percent owners.